Terms and conditions

 When paying with a credit card, please make sure that we have not only the correct card number, but also the correct billing address and the expiry date and the security code on the reverse of your card.
 This is especially important if you are sending your booking by fax or email.
 Payments from overseas must be made by credit or charge card or by a Sterling cheque drawn on a UK bank.

-If you booked your holiday before 18 July 2017, then an additional transaction fee of 1.4% applies to Visa and Mastercard credit card payments.
+If you booked your holiday before 18 July 2017, then an additional transaction fee of 1.4% applies to Visa, Mastercard and American Express credit card payments.

-If you booked your holiday after 18 July 2017, credit card transaction fees do not apply to Visa and Mastercard payments.
+If you booked your holiday after 18 July 2017, credit card transaction fees do not apply to Visa, Mastercard and American Express payments.

-Unfortunately, we no longer accept payment by American Express (AMEX) or Diners.
+Unfortunately, we no longer accept payment by Diners.

 Payment by Direct Debit